Sufi-Al-Hussaini/Sufi-Al-Hussaini.github.io/_posts/2017-10-14-monitor-pattern-c++.md

 };
 ```

-This is a slightly modified version of the solution that Herb proposed as C++11 forbids apllying mutable to references.
+This is a slightly modified version of the solution that Herb proposed as C++11 forbids applying mutable to references.

 >[7.1.1 Para 9]:
 >